arleybri18/programming_course/README.md

 # programming_course
-Spanish course created to learn concepts and share knoledge with others
+Spanish course created to learn concepts and share knowledge with others